All building images credit: Schumacher Archives

 The outhouse is a two-holer and stands where the original stood.
 It came from the Ferdinand Pape house in Springfield Corners and was installed in 2004.

 This building serves as the visitor center for the park.
-It houses handicapped-accessible bathrooms, drinking fountains, office and meeting space.
-Restrooms are open to the public from 9am-5 pm every day and the building is available for rental space.
+It houses handicapped-accessible bathrooms, drinking fountains, an office, and meeting space.
+Restrooms are open to the public from sunrise to sunset every day and the building is available for rental space.

 The barn quilt pattern is called "Prairie Queen" and was chosen as representation of Marcella Schumacher Pendall's love for her prairie and her devotion to the farmstead as a conservancy and park.